Alan-Xie/PADF/README.md

 ## Usage
 ### Construct a search sapce
-The implementation of PADF begins with the construction of the search space by means of `Code/get_searchspace.ipynb`, `Data/parent rings.xlsx` and `Data/substituents.xlsx`.
+The implementation of PADF begins with the construction of the search space by means of `Code/get_searchspace.ipynb`.
-Note that this package represents an example of applying PADF in the energetic materials.
-When you use PADF to discover other types of materials, you may have to change the parent rings and substituents.

 ### Train a machine learning model
 The training process of SVR.lin is shown as an example in `Code/SVR.lin.ipynb`.
 The descriptors used in PADF are organized in `Code/descriptors.py`.